-- 1. Identify situations where computational methods and computers would be useful. - 2.
-Given a computational problem, identify and abstract the programming task involved. - 3.
-Approach the programming tasks using techniques learned and write pseudo-code. - 4.
-Choose the right data representation formats based on the requirements of the problem. - 5.
-Use the comparisons and limitations of the various programming constructs and choose the right one for the task in hand. - 6.
-Write the program on a computer, edit, compile, debug, correct, recompile and run it.
+CO 1: Evaluate the situations where computational methods and computers would be useful.

+CO 2: Identify and abstract the programming task involved in a computational problem.

+CO 3: Analyse the programming tasks using techniques learned and write pseudo-code.

+CO 4: Choose the right data representation formats based on the requirements of the problem.

+CO 5: Use the comparisons and limitations of the various programming constructs and choose the right one for the task in hand.